fedy2/cwq/README.md

 Exports query definitions.

 Flags:
   -h, --help                       Show context-sensitive help.
       --debug                      Enable debug mode.
       --version                    Print version information and quit

-  -o, --output=file      Write to file instead of stdout
-      --format="json"    Output format: csv or json
+  -o, --output=file                Write to file instead of stdout -f, --format="json"              Output format: csv or json.
+Default: json
+      --prefix=STRING              Export the query definitions with a name that starts with the specified prefix.
+      --[no-]csv-include-header    Add an header to the CSV file.
+Default: true --csv-delimiter=,            Field separator in the CSV file.
+Default: ,
 ```
-#### Limitations
-* The current version does not support the paging of the response, so if there are too many definitions the export can result incomplete.

 ### Import command
 The `import` command imports a list of CloudWatch query definitions into an AWS account.